step818/portfolioEpi/README.md

 * _Load the web page_

-_You need a web browser that can handle HTML 5_
+_You need a web browser that can handle HTML_

 ## Support and contact details